mvolkmann/blog/src/smalltalk.md

 Sometimes the names indicate the expected object type.
 For example, `aNumber`, `aString`, or `anArray`.

+Methods that return an object are said to "answer" a value.
+For example, the instance method `asUppercase` in the `String` class contains the comment "Answer a String made up from the receiver whose characters are all uppercase."

 All methods are public.
 By convention, methods that should only be used by other methods in the same class are placed in the "private" message category.